ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Hot on the heels of the Pure Flux One, the major British high street e-bike retailer has now released an affordable city bike.
 The Pure Free City is a budget electric hybrid bike available from Pure Electric.
-In this preview article, I will take a closer look at the specifications and hopefully get hold of one in the near future for a full review.
+In this preview article, I will take a closer look at the specifications and hopefully get ahold of one shortly for a full review.

 pure free city hybrid electric bike